LamaBleu/moRFeus_GUI/README.md

+# moRFeus_GUI
-# moRFeus_GUI: control your moRFeus device from your computer
+Simple tool to control your moRFeus device from your computer